Carrier Vetting: 7 Ways Brokers Can Verify Quality Carriers

 1. Check the RMIS carrier database.

-Registry Monitoring Insurance Services (RMIS), now part of Truckstop’s compliance offering, which provides automated carrier onboarding and compliance monitoring services.
+Registry Monitoring Insurance Services (RMIS), now part of Truckstop’s compliance offering, which provides carrier onboarding and compliance monitoring services.
 Since the RMIS database covers nearly 98% of all North American carriers, this is a fast and easy way to vet and onboard carriers, as it reduces time to report back on this data from hours to minutes.

 2. Check experience levels.